 In addition to his law degree, Andreas holds postgraduate degree qualifications from King’s College, London (construction law and dispute resolution) and Oxford University (intellectual property law).

-Andreas is recommended in the international arbitration and shipping sections of the 2020 edition of The Legal 500 UK (Legalease).
+Andreas is a recommended lawyer in the shipping section of the 2022 edition of The Legal 500 UK (Legalease).
 Previously, Legal 500 reported that he is a “key name” in international arbitration and is “building an excellent reputation for careful case management” in shipping.

-Andreas regularly writes and lectures on industry specific and he is the co-author of the chapter on Offshore Vessel Construction Disputes within Global Arbitration Review’s Guide to Energy Arbitrations (Fourth Edition).
+Andreas regularly writes and lectures on industry specific issues and he is the co-author of the chapter on Offshore Vessel Construction Disputes within Global Arbitration Review’s Guide to Energy Arbitrations (Fourth Edition).
 Andreas is currently working with industry bodies to update standard form offshore contracts and to provide practical guidance to members on contracting strategies.

 - Representing a drilling contractor in arbitration proceedings arising out of the disputed termination of a MODU construction contract with combined claims in excess of US$700 million.